kuri65536/GenieExamples/gnome-wiki/DragAndDropSample.md

                     time            // time stamp
                 );
         else
-            // No target offered by source =&gt; error is_valid_drop_site = false;
+            // No target offered by source => error is_valid_drop_site = false;

         return is_valid_drop_site;